-Three funerals set as Pittsburgh grieves synagogue shooting victims
+Pittsburgh burying three more synagogue shooting victims

-PITTSBURGH (Reuters) - Pittsburgh prepared to hold three more funerals on Wednesday for Jewish victims of a shooting rampage at a synagogue that has become the focus of a fierce political debate about white nationalism and anti-Semitism ahead of hotly contested U.S. congressional elections next week.
+PITTSBURGH (Reuters) - Pittsburgh began holding three more funerals on Wednesday for Jewish victims of a shooting rampage at a synagogue that has become the focus of a fierce political debate about white nationalism and anti-Semitism ahead of hotly contested U.S. congressional elections next week.

-Eleven worshippers were gunned down on Saturday morning by a man who stormed into the Tree of Life Synagogue and opened fire, yelling antisemitic statements including: “All Jews must die.”
-It was deadliest attack on Jews in the United States.
+Eleven worshipers were gunned down on Saturday morning by a man who stormed into the Tree of Life Synagogue and opened fire, yelling anti-Semitic statements including: “All Jews must die.”
+It was believed to be the deadliest attack on Jews in the United States in recent history.

-Funerals were due to be held on Wednesday for Melvin Wax, 88, the man who was leading Sabbath services when the attack began, retired real estate agent Irving Younger, 69, and retired university researcher Joyce Fienberg, 75.
+Funerals were being held on Wednesday for Melvin Wax, 88, who was leading Sabbath services when the attack began; retired real estate agent Irving Younger, 69; and retired university researcher Joyce Fienberg, 75.

-Mourners began showing up in gray, cool weather, hours before Fienberg’s mid-morning funeral at the Beth Shalom Synagogue as police blocked off surrounding streets.
+Mourners began showing up hours before Fienberg’s midmorning funeral at the Beth Shalom Synagogue as police blocked off surrounding streets.

-The early crowd was lighter than the one for the Tuesday funeral of brothers Cecil and David Rosenthal, widely known and praised as “the helpers” at Tree of Life.

-The aftermath of the tragedy pervaded life in the Squirrel Hill neighborhood where the synagogue is located.
+The aftermath of the tragedy still pervaded life in the Squirrel Hill neighborhood where the synagogue is located.

 In coffee shops, customers talked about the victims they knew.
-In the street, friends embraced while trying to comfort one another during the period of raw grief.
+In the street, friends embraced and comforted one another during the period of raw grief.

-The synagogue attack has heightened a national debate over Republican U.S. President Donald Trump’s rhetoric, which critics say has contributed to a surge in white nationalist and neo-Nazi activity.
+The synagogue attack has heightened a national debate over Republican U.S. President Donald Trump’s rhetoric, which critics say has contributed to a surge in white-nationalist and neo-Nazi activity.
 His administration denies he has encouraged far-right extremism and is instead attempting to unify America.

 Amid the first funerals for victims on Tuesday, Trump visited Tree of Life.

-Thousands protested his presence in the city, accusing him of using rhetoric that has fueled antisemitism in America.
+Thousands protested his presence in the city, accusing him of using rhetoric that has fueled anti-Semitism in America.

-Several thousand protesters, an ethnically mixed crowd of all ages, held an anti-Trump rally about a block away from the synagogue just as his visit began on Tuesday, singing Old Testament psalms and carrying signs with such slogans as: “We build bridges not walls.”
+Several thousand protesters, an ethnically mixed crowd of all ages, held an anti-Trump rally about a block away from the synagogue just as his visit began, singing Old Testament psalms and carrying signs with such slogans as: “We build bridges not walls.”

 Trump made no public comments during his visit, but wrote on Twitter on Wednesday morning that his office had been “shown great respect on a very sad and solemn day” in Pittsburgh.